SuperOfficeDocs/crmscript/docs/api-reference/classes/Map/first.md

 # Map.first()

-Rewind internal iterator to first element.
+Rewind the internal iterator to the first element.

-Returns true if map is not empty, otherwise false.
+Returns true if the Map is not empty, otherwise false.